 Córdoba is only a 45-minute train ride on the high-speed train.
 Trains leave about every 50 minutes but we suggest booking your tickets a bit early as they can sell out.
 Check out ticket prices and train times at Omio or Trainline.

 Granada truly deserves two or three days to properly visit but a lot of people do it as a day trip.
 The train journey between Granada and Seville takes around three hours so it will be a very full day.
 Check ticket prices and train times at Omio or Trainline.

 The main attraction in Granada is the Alhambra Palace.
 This former palace and fortress is the finest monument of Islamic architecture in Spain and the oldest Muslim palace in the world.
-You absolutely MUST pre-book tickets because they sell often sell out days or week in advance and there are no same-day ticket sales at the ticket office.
+You absolutely MUST pre-book tickets because they sell often sell out days in advance and there are no same-day ticket sales at the ticket office.
 You can also book a guided tour if all the normal tickets are booked for your travel times.

 Escape Seville’s heat in the ancient port city of Cadiz.
 But the city is famous for more than just the beach — it is actually the oldest continuously inhabited city in Western Europe.
 This little romantic city with its more than 100 watchtowers could easily entertain you for a few days but it still makes a nice day trip.